evelyn-takyi/Microbiome-Workshop/Analysis with QIIME2/Microbiome_Workshop:QIIME2.md

 ```
 ## Data Visualization
 ```
-You can then create visualisations from the output files All of QIIME2 files can be viewed using an online browser that is available at https://view.qiime2.org. .qza files will contain basic info (name, universally unique identifier, data type and data format) as well ad a graph of data provenance.
+You can create visualisations from the output files in QIIME2 All of QIIME2 files can be viewed using an online browser that is available at [QIIME2VIEW](https://view.qiime2.org)

+.qza files contain basic info (name, universally unique identifier, data type and data format) as well as a graph of data provenance.

 .qzv files will contain all of that and graphic visualizations.
 ```